Music Lovers vs. Audiophiles: The Art of Hearing Differently

 Some would argue “Yes.”
 To the average music lover, headphones can be a fashion accessory.
 But to an audiophile, headphones are a necessity of a different kind.
 The rise of headphones as a fashion accessory in the music lover’s mobile lifestyle may have had some negative impact on music and fidelity for the general public.
 But not so for audiophiles.
 For audiophiles, the headphone created yet another opportunity for customized audio solutions.

 For the general public, listening to music is about enjoying the song.
 But audiophiles listen differently.
 Like a composer, audiophiles listen to the bigger picture as well as the individual parts.
 They enjoy dissecting the music; putting a work of art under the microscope.
 They listen to the mix, the tonal balance of all the instruments.
 Nuances in the musical production are a feast.
 They savor every little morsel.
 While many audiophiles are not, themselves, trained musicians, they listen like composers.
 They listen more analytically.
 And their tools must enhance their attention to detail.
 If this sounds familiar, then you just might be an audiophile too.
 But without the tools or the headphones necessary to listen to music the way audiophiles do, there's no way to know or hear the difference.
 There's only one path, and that's by upgrading the equipment music lovers already have.
-For more information on how to get started, check out this guide to closed back vs open back headphones.
+For more information on how to get started, check out this guide to closed back vs open-back headphones.closed-back

 But audiophiles listen differently.
 Like a composer, audiophiles listen to the bigger picture as well as the individual parts.

-Apple iPod Touch connected to portable headphone Amp via Silver Dragon LOD cable for Apple iDevices
+Apple iPod Touch connected to portable headphone amp via Silver Dragon LOD Cable for Apple iDevices

 In the recent past, the LOD cable was used by audiophiles to bypass the cheap internal amplifier section in most popular Digital Audio Players (DAP) such as the iPod.
 A LOD cable was, essentially, a special type of custom cable, usually short in length, that audiophiles used for connecting the DAP's internal line-out interface to a separate external interface.
 It was previously used by audiophiles to bypass a portable audio player’s built-in headphone op-amp in favor of an external line-level amplifier.
 Implementing this custom cable into the audiophile’s signal-chain allowed audiophiles to increase the audio signal’s amplitude, and drive audiophile-quality headphones with a higher impedance.

 Today, external devices are available as all-in-one portable solutions, making it even easier for music lovers to get started.
 The next step for music lovers, then, seems to be upgrading the cable connection between their DAP, such as a smartphone, tablet, or iPod Touch and an external Digital to Analog Converter (DAC).
-Using an audiophile-grade custom cable solution such as a Black Dragon or Silver Dragon USB cable, for example, will allow music lovers to bypass the cheap consumer electronics of an iOS or Android device’s internal DAC/amplifier section.
+Using an audiophile-grade custom cable solution such as a Silver Dragon Premium USB Cable or Silver Dragon USB cable, for example, will allow music lovers to bypass the cheap consumer electronics of an iOS or Android device’s internal DAC/amplifier section.

 Smartphones, tablets and computers are excellent multitaskers for a wide gamut of duties.
 However, when it comes to audio fidelity, computers aren’t designed to do this one thing exceptionally well.
 For audiophiles, this is especially true regarding the playback or streaming of hi-res audio at full resolution.
 This means the vast majority of digital music lovers are not equipped with the audiophile gear necessary to consume their music with all the beautiful detail that could be hiding in their digital music libraries.
 Fortunately, external solutions are available to offload the digital to analog conversion and amplification duties of a smart device’s cheaply made internal DAC/amplifier section.